 The Sudbury Community Food Pantry was started in March of 1990.
-It is presently staffed by a group of 85 dedicated volunteers, and assists approximately 60 to 80 families each week.
+It is presently staffed by a group of about 100 dedicated volunteers, and assists approximately 60 to 80 families each week.
 Our Lady of Fatima Church provides the space needed to shelve and distribute food to our clients.

 Food Pantry clients receive food without prerequisites, such as needs tests or letters of referral.

 Our sole purpose is to help any family, or individual in need, and no one has ever been turned away from the Food Pantry.
 Because coming to strangers and asking for food can be difficult, an effort is made to put all clients at ease while they wait to be served.